 High school seniors bound for college make a crucial decision of whether to enroll in college immediately after graduating from high school or to delay enrollment for a semester or longer.
 The decision is consequential since postponed enrollment is associated with future obstacles to degree completion, such as the decay of academic skills and knowledge, the loss of relevant social capital (e.g., college-oriented friends, counselors), and the adoption of competing roles and obligations (e.g., work, marriage, family).
 Recent research has indicated that the odds of obtaining a bachelor's degree decrease by 5 percent for every month that a student delays postsecondary enrollment after graduating from high school.
 The rate of direct enrollment is thus a valid concern for policymakers.
-As indicated in Figures 3a-b, approximately 13 percent of high school graduates in Indiana directly enroll in an associate's or certificate-granting college, and 54 percent of high school graduates directly enroll in a four-year institution.
-(These rates do not sum to the total direct enrollment rate of 66 percent due to rounding error.).
+As indicated in Figures 3a-b, approximately 24 percent of high school graduates in Missouri directly enroll in an associate's or certificate-granting college, and 38 percent of high school graduates directly enroll in a four-year institution.

 Figure 3a.
-Percentage of High School Graduates Going Directly to an Associate's or Certificate-Granting College
+Percentage of High School Graduates Going Directly to College